 Sentir (related to "sense" in English) generally refers to feeling the physical effects of something, such as a post-run stretch or a cool breeze:

-Tu dois sentir une petite tension au niveau musculaire.
+Tu dois sentir une petite tension au niveau, au niveau musculaire.

-You should feel a little tension at the muscular level.
+You should feel a little tension at the level, at the muscular level.

 J'aime sentir la brise rafraîchissante sur mon visage.